On this fine Halloween 2020, we’re sharing 5 study tips from none other than the queen of the wizarding world, Hermione Granger!

 Famous (or infamous?) for her consuming study habits, Hermione teaches us a lot about how to study and apply new knowledge.
-From time-traveling to take more classes, to mastering spells that save her friends, Hermione can be a study-hero to us all.
+From time-traveling to take more classes, to mastering spells that save her friends, Hermione is a study-hero to us all.

 1. Make Learning a Habit